singleballplay/picam/README.md

+# Prebuild Image

+For convenience, a prebuilt image is available.

 # Installing Raspbian

 Grab the latest Raspbian "lite" image from https://www.raspberrypi.org/downloads/raspbian/.
 At the moment the current version is 2018-11-13-raspbian-stretch-lite.zip.
 Unzip it locally so you have access to the .img file.
 Follow the instructions on the Raspberry Pi website to format the disk with the image so you have a fresh operating system.